Do auto insurance scores matter?

 What Is An Auto Insurance Score?

 An auto insurance score is a point system that insurance companies use to predict the risk of insuring drivers.
-While a credit score predicts the likelihood of someone defaulting on their payments, an auto insurance score predicts the likelihood of someone filing an auto insurance claim.
+While a credit score predicts the likelihood of someone defaulting on their payments, an auto insurance score predicts the likelihood of a policyholder filing an auto insurance claim.
+Drivers with a higher auto insurance score will generally pay lower premiums, while drivers with a lower insurance score will pay higher premiums.

 Auto insurance scores are determined by three companies: Fair Isaac Corporation (FICO), TransUnion (TU), and LexisNexis.
 Insurance companies use the scores when underwriting policies and determining the cost to charge each driver for insurance.